Staff - US

 Eleanor has spent the majority of the past decade involved in international child welfare.
 She has worked in international and domestic adoption, refugee foster care, child-specific advocacy and camp and mentoring programs for children in out-of-home care.
 She has also consulted for a variety of non-profit organizations on needs assessments and program evaluation for populations as diverse as midwives in Guatemala, transgender people in California and farmers in Ghana.
 She holds a Bachelor of Science in Journalism from Boston University, a Master of Social Work from Hunter College and a Master of Public Administration with a focus on International Non-Profit Management and Administration from New York University.
 She has worked and traveled throughout Asia, Africa and Latin America.

 Jeremy Friedland brings development, special events, and database management experience from his previous positions at Orpheus Chamber Orchestra and the Chamber Music Society of Lincoln Center.
 A New Jersey native, Jeremy holds degrees from Yale University and Montclair State University.
-Prior to his work in development, Jeremy was an accomplished bassoonist, playing with many orchestras and chamber music groups throughout the New York City area.
-When Jeremy is not working to further WWO’s cause, he enjoys spending time with his family and practicing Bikram Yoga.
+In addition to his work in development, Jeremy is an accomplished bassoonist, playing with many orchestras and chamber music groups throughout the New York City area.
+When Jeremy is not working to further WWO’s cause, he enjoys spending time with his family and practicing Yoga.